MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 1. In the **Select Members** blade, select the **aadadmin1** item, and then click the **Select** button, and then click **Next**.
 1. In the **Review + assign** blade, select the **Review + Assign** button.

-   > **Note**: You will use the **aadadmin1** account to manage your Azure subscription and the corresponding Azure AD tenant from an Azure AD DS joined Windows 10 Azure VM later in the lab.
+   > **Note**: You will use the **aadadmin1** account to manage your Azure subscription and the corresponding Azure AD tenant from a Microsoft Entra DS joined Windows 10 Azure VM later in the lab.

-#### Task 2: Deploy an Azure AD DS instance by using the Azure portal
+#### Task 2: Deploy a Microsoft Entra DS instance by using the Azure portal

 1. From your lab computer, in the Azure portal, search for and select **Azure AD Domain Services** and, from the **Azure AD Domain Services** blade, select **+ Create**.
 This will open the **Create Azure AD Domain Services** blade.
 1. On the **Basics** tab of the **Create Azure AD Domain Services** blade, specify the following settings and select **Next** (leave others with their existing values):